1961 Syrian coup d'état: Secessionist government period (29 September 1961 – 8 March 1963)

-Syria's army had fractured along political, regional and religious lines, but it was unified in its wish to retain the control over the government, to prevent return to a full democracy and to continue on a more socialist course of development.
+Syria's army had fractured along political, regional and religious lines, but it was unified in its wish to retain control over the government, prevent a return to a full democracy and continue on a more socialist course of development.

-On 3 April a group of mutinous officers was exiled to Switzerland.
-On 4 April Abd al-Karim Zahreddine made new appointments in the ranks.
+On 3rd April, a group of mutinous officers was exiled to Switzerland.
+On 4th April, Zahreddine made new appointments in the ranks.
 On 13 April President al-Qudsi resumed his duties.
 On 16 April a new government of technocrats, led by Dr. Bashir al-Azma was sworn in.
-Abd al-Karim Zahreddine was the new Defence minister.
-This government reintroduced the nationalization of large enterprises, banks and restarted land reform.
+Zahreddine was the new Defence minister.
+This government renationalized large enterprises including banks and restarted land reform.

 Meanwhile, Nasserites and Ba’athists, with Egyptian support, planned another coup for the restoration of UAR, which was to take place on 28 July 1962, but was discovered and suppressed by the government.
 Syria demanded that the Arab League look into the matter and during a meeting publicly accused Egypt of wanting to annex Syria.
 The Egyptian delegation left the meeting and suspended Syrian participation in the Arab League for a year.

 On 17 September a new National Unity Government, led by Khalid al-Azm, was sworn in and the parliament dissolved.
 The new government began to implement socialist policies and restore full democratic liberties.
 The state of emergency was lifted on 22 December 1962.
 Benefiting from the new liberties, Abd al-Karim al-Hahlawi returned to Syria and demanded reinstatement in the army.
 The machinations and conspiracies in the army continued and eventually led to the coup of 8 March 1963, organized by junior officers from the Ba’athist Military Committee.